fraction/news/README.md

 ## Contributing

 Fraction uses [GitHub Flow](https://guides.github.com/introduction/flow/index.html).
 New to GitHub or git?
 Check out [GitHub Bootcamp](https://help.github.com/articles/fork-a-repo).
-Please [open an issue](https://github.com/fraction/fraction/issues/new) if you have any questions!

 [Travis](https://travis-ci.org/fraction/fraction) will test your code for errors when you open a pull request, but you can also test locally with `npm test`.
 Looking for something to work on?
 Sometimes [CodeClimate](https://codeclimate.com/github/fraction/fraction/issues) comes up with some great suggestions.

+Please feel free [open an issue](https://github.com/fraction/fraction/issues/new) if you have any questions!